 Any runner who wishes to enter the ballot but does not meet these criteria will not be included in the draw.

 The number of ballot spaces the Club receives is dependent on how many paid members the Club has at the time the organisers issue them.
-Members will be informed of spaces available (usually two or three) soon after this number is known.
+For a club with upto 150 members, only 1 ballot space is available.
+(Correct as of 2017).

 Traditionally the ballot takes place during the Club Christmas meal, therefore it is an expectation that members who have entered the ballot will be present at the event.
 If commitments dictate that this is not possible a proxy should be arranged prior to the event.